Bearpaw11/capstoneSpringTrackThatTrack/README.md

    2. B2B page was build as a Restful web service using Spring Boot.
 This demonstrates how database data can be turned into JSON data and be posted as an endpoint for a different business area to use.
 There is full CRUD functionalities with this service.
 Please see https://github.com/Bearpaw11/TrackThatTrackRest for project files.
    3. Admin page was built using Spring Boot and is protected with Spring Security.
 This page allows a ADMIN full CRUD operations of all the TrackThatTrack users.
 Please see https://github.com/Bearpaw11/TrackThatTrackAdminSpringBoot for project files.

-HTML, JPA, Thymeleaf, CSS, Bootstrap and JavaScript were used to display and style page contents.
+HTML, JSP, Thymeleaf, CSS, Bootstrap and JavaScript were used to display and style page contents.

 ##Challenges Faced
 One of the challenges I faced was having the logged in user information stay persistent as they navigate throughout the application.
 I ended up using Http session to help with this.
 I created a DTO to model the necessary user information I needed to stay persistent and then used the addAttribute method for Http session to hold this information.
 Once the user logs off I use the removeAttribute method to remove user information from Http session.